IrisBroadcast/ophrys-signage/views/README.md

 ### Example
 - `http://localhost:82/view/multi?url1=example.com&url2=mysite.com`
-- `http://localhost:82/view/multi?viewid=myview` Use this option to use the URL 1-2-fields in View Options instead and replace `myview` with the ViewID configured in View Options.
+- `http://localhost:82/view/multi?viewid={viewid}` Use this option to use the URL 1-2-fields in View Options instead and replace `{viewid}` with the ViewID configured in View Options.

 ## View/info <a name="View-info"></a><br>
 Use /view/info to show your own custom html site.
 The information is instantly updated on save, and the view itself can be used with the different /view sites.
 To edit your custom html site, go to the view options and write it directly in the Custom HTML-field.